asherifhegazy/my-electron-app/README.md

 ## Features

-- Select and read JSON files from the local filesystem.
+- Select folder and read JSON files from it.
 - Display the content of the JSON files in a formatted manner.
+- Watch a folder for changes to JSON files and update the content in real-time.
-- Uses Electron's IPC (Inter-Process Communication) to handle file reading in the main process.
+- Uses Electron's IPC (Inter-Process Communication) to handle file operations in the main process.

 ## Project Structure
 my-electron-app/